MathieuSoysal/Javadoc-publisher.yml/README.md

 If you need to use the specified directory to store the javadoc, You need to do this on your Settings page.
 Like this.

 ![]()
 [<img src="https://user-images.githubusercontent.com/43273304/230144277-3714a61b-640e-49d4-b164-47598de8734b.jpg" width="900" alt="GitHub-Page-settings" />](https://user-images.githubusercontent.com/43273304/230144277-3714a61b-640e-49d4-b164-47598de8734b.jpg)

-Not only that, but if you have README.md file in your javadoc branch, the access will show up just as well.
-And Doing so does not affect the javadoc commit.
+Not only that, but if you have README.md file in your javadoc branch, the access will show up just as well. and doing so does not affect the javadoc commit.
 </details>

 ### Badge